A winding road with steep slopes to Puerto de las Palomas

 Tucked away on the southern part of the country, the pass is 15.7 km (9.75 miles) long, running north-south from Zahara de la Sierra to Puerto del Boyar, near Grazalema.
 Although at summit there is a sign with the altitude (1,357 meters above sea level), this altitude is wrong.

-The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
+The summit hosts a small parking lot.
+The road is typically open all year round, with the occasional closure in winters.
 There are great views from the summit, and there's a nice hiking path to see the northern part of provinces of Cadiz and Málaga as well as the southern part of the Seville one.
-The experience of using this road is very impressive.
-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.